-John R. Hale commented further that a unifying dirigisme was being superimposed on a series of conquests and individual settlements that had previously marked the course of history.#11
+John R. Hale commented further that a unifying dirigisme was now replacing the series of conquests and individual settlements that had previously marked the course of history.
+11

 Cosimo travelled widely to see things for himself.
 One of his tours took him to Anghiari in 1562, where he was welcomed with feasting.
-He stayed there one day. [...]#12
+He stayed there one day.